sumomoshinqi/courseEnrollmentSystem/README.md

 To use CES, copy `libmysql.dll` and `libmysql.lib` to `C:\Windows\System32` folder.
 Then run CES.exe or CESadmin.exe in `bin` folder.

+If you don't have .Net Framwork 4.5 installed, you can download it [here](http://www.microsoft.com/zh-cn/download/details.aspx?id=30653)

 To import sample database, use
 ```bash